smarttransit-ai/transit-gym/README.md

 * /vehicle-types/ - Apporpriate excel file for vehicle stats.
 * /routes/ - Routes to be included in the simulation.

+1. Run the [Chattanooga_CS_900_1000](https://github.com/smarttransit-ai/transit-simulator/tree/master/examples/Chattanooga_CS_900_1000) example. cd into Chattanooga_CS and run: python3 driver.py
+2. Download the routes file (routes.Chattanooga_Daily_Trips.rou.xml) from (https://drive.google.com/file/d/17O9rhpYR1JWlh9vSRZvyCdIFsTKhLSZj/view?usp=sharing) and put in the /routes/ folder.
+3. Simulate for one hour from 9 AM - 10 AM.
+Change the simulation to a whole day or different time windows by changing the "time [0900:1000]" in [Chattanooga_CS.transsim](https://github.com/smarttransit-ai/transit-simulator/blob/master/examples/Chattanooga_CS/Chattanooga_CS.transsim).
+4. Collect output.
+The output results are saved at Chattanooga_CS/Chattanooga_CS/output/.
+The example output of simulating for one hour from 9 AM - 10 AM is saved at https://drive.google.com/drive/u/1/folders/1w9hj8wMJOGemEWVHgJ4_zvXnMT2Htbv9.
+The output folder includes trajectories for buses, bus stop information, and edge information, all in csv format.
+5. Compute Energy Estimates.
+Fill the corresponding folder name in the script and run [Energy_estimation.ipynb](https://github.com/smarttransit-ai/transit-simulator/blob/master/energy_estimation/Energy_estimation.ipynb).
+The energy estimation results are saved in your created folder.
+6. Plot Energy Estimates across trajectories for vehicles.
+Run the script [plot_energy_estimation.ipynb](https://github.com/smarttransit-ai/transit-simulator/blob/master/energy_estimation/plot_energy_estimation.ipynb) with the energy estimation results.
+7. Plot occupancy of buses.
+Read the "busstop_info.csv" from the simulation output folder and run the script [plot_occupancy.ipynb](https://github.com/smarttransit-ai/transit-simulator/blob/master/manual_files/output/visulization%20example/plot_occupancy.ipynb).
+8. Plot congestion levels on the roads.

 ## Example 4 : Chattanooga Simulation - 24 Hours after calibration